toluaina/pgsync/README.rst

         {
             "database": "[database name]",
             "index": "[elasticsearch index]",
-            "nodes": [
-                {
+            "node": {
                 "table": "[table A]",
                 "schema": "[table A schema]",
                 "columns": [
                     "column 1 from table A",
                     "column 2 from table A",
                     ... additional columns
                 ],
                 "children": [
                     {
                         "table": "[table B with relationship to table A]", "schema": "[table B schema]",
                         "columns": [
                           "column 1 from table B",
                           "column 2 from table B",
                           ... additional columns
                         ],
                         "relationship": {
                             "variant": "object",
                             "type": "one_to_many"
                         },
                         ...
                     },
                     {
                         ... any other additional children
                     }
                 ]
             }
-            ]
         }
     ]